-Please note: the hairpin lace loom featured in these tutorials is the Handmade Walnut Hairpin Lace Loom by Jenkins Woodworking.
+Please note: the hairpin lace loom featured in these tutorials is the Handmade Walnut Hairpin Lace Loom by AGeary Woodworks.
 We helped develop this loom, and photos feature both the final version of the loom as well as early prototypes.

 Choose from one of the tutorials below for further instruction on Hairpin Lace.